 In May 2021, Sweden implemented the APD´s provision regarding safe countries of origin in its national legislation.
-The legislation process was initiated after the CJEU judgement A v Migrationsverket in July 2018.
-In the judgement, the CJEU stated that the Migration Agency cannot reject an application as manifestly unfounded with reference to COI stating that the asylum seeker is able to seek state protection, without implementing the provisions regarding safe countries of origin.
-On 19 June 2019, the government ordered an investigation regarding the possibility of introducing a list of safe countries of origin.
-A government memorandum was published on 30 January 2020, which outlined the legislative changes necessary to achieve that aim.
-On 1 May 2021, the proposed legislation regarding safe countries of origin came into force.
+The legislation process was initiated after the CJEU judgement A v Migrationsverket where the court stated that the Migration Agency cannot reject an application as manifestly unfounded with reference to COI stating that the asylum seeker is able to seek state protection, without implementing the provisions regarding safe countries of origin.

 List of safe countries of origin

 The Swedish Migration Agency is responsible for establishing the national list of safe countries of origin.
 On 25 May 2021, the Swedish Migration Agency published a provision (“föreskrift”) designating the following countries as safe countries of origin:

 - North Macedonia

 The same day the list was published, the Swedish Migration Agency also published new guidelines regarding immediately enforceable returns, including the concept of safe countries of origin.
 The Swedish Migration Agency also published country information reports for all countries on the national list.
 The country information reports are relatively short and provide general information about the country in question.
 A description of the human rights situation and the ability to enjoy state protection in each country is also made.
 The reports do not provide specific information about how the Swedish Migration Agency made the actual assessment to designate the country in question as safe.
 No references to the criteria set out in the revised Asylum Procedure Directive are made in the reports.